cicsdev/cics-bundle-scripts/ucdtemplates/README.md

 The CICS bundle component template for IBM UrbanCode Deploy (UCD) provides the following processes to reliably deploy bundles to CICS:

-* **Deploy** resolves variables in the new version of the bundle, undeploys the old version of the BUNDLE resource in CICS, then deploys the new version of the BUNDLE resource in CICS.
+* **Deploy** resolves variables in bundle, undeploys the old version of the BUNDLE resource in CICS, copies the bundle to the CICS platform home, then deploys the BUNDLE resource in CICS.
-* **Undeploy** disables the BUNDLE resource in CICS, then discards the BUNDLE resource in CICS.
+* **Disable** disables the BUNDLE resource in CICS.
-* **Undeploy and delete** disables the BUNDLE resource in CICS, discards the BUNDLE resource in CICS, then deletes the bundle from zFS.
 * **Enable** enables the BUNDLE resource in CICS.
+* **Make available** makes the BUNDLE resource in CICS available.
+* **Make unavailable** makes the BUNDLE resource in CICS unavailable.
-* **Disable** disables the BUNDLE resource in CICS.
+* **Undeploy** undeploys the BUNDLE resource in CICS.
+* **Undeploy and delete** undeploys the BUNDLE resource in CICS, then deletes the bundle from the CICS platform home.

-The processes assume the component contains only one CICS bundle.
+The processes assume the UCD component contains only one CICS bundle.

 The processes will wait up to 300 seconds for actions to complete in CICS.